Which Carpet Cleaning Method Is Best?

 How It Works: A rotating pad soaked in cleaning solution is run over the carpet surface, which absorbs dirt from the surface.

-Pros: Quick and great for maintaining carpet appearance.
+Pros: Quick use for maintaining carpet appearance.

 Cons: It only cleans the surface, so dirt deeper in the carpet remains untouched.